Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 In general the action of $G_{\mf}\times \mathcal{G}$ may not preserve the convexity of the polygons but it is shown in \cite[Lemma 4.2]{PeVNconstruct2011} that $[\De_w]\subset\lwpoly$ for any primitive semitoric polygon $\De_w$.

-\begin{remark} A semitoric polygon is a family of polygons which is determined by the choice of a single primitive semitoric polygon, though this choice is not unique since infinitely many primitive semitoric polygons generate any given semitoric polygon. \end{remark}
+\begin{Remark} A semitoric polygon is a family of polygons which is determined by the choice of a single primitive semitoric polygon, though this choice is not unique since inf\/initely many primitive semitoric polygons generate any given semitoric polygon.
+For instance, $[\De, (\ell_0,+1,0)]$ and $[\De',(\ell_0,+1,1)]$ are the same semitoric polygon where $\De$ is the convex hull of $(-1,0)$,$(0,1)$,$(1,0)$, and $(2,1)$, and $\De'$ is the convex hull of $(-1,-1)$, $(0,1)$, $(1,1)$, and $(2,3)$, since $T^t(\De)=\De'$. \end{Remark}

-\begin{definition} Let $\De_w = (\De,(\ell_{\la_j}, \ep_j, k_j)_{j=1}^\mf)$ be a primitive semitoric polygon.
-Then the \emph{twisting index of $\De_w$} is the vector $\vec{k} = (k_1, \ldots, k_{\mf})\in\Z^\mf$. \end{definition}
+\begin{Definition} Let $\De_w = (\De,(\ell_{\la_j}, \ep_j, k_j)_{j=1}^\mf)$ be a primitive semitoric polygon.
+Then the \emph{twisting index of $\De_w$} is the vector $\vec{k} = (k_1, \ldots, k_{\mf})\in\Z^\mf$. \end{Definition}